Bridger-Sanders/120-work/hw-8/readme.md

 ## Issues & Solutions

 The page kept loading with a blank canvas a few times, I realized I was missing a `}` bracket at the end of one of my for loops.
-Another problem was the lines would appear for the string grid and the colors for the boxes wouldn't show up either.
+Another problem was that the lines wouldn't appear for the line grid and the colors for the boxes wouldn't show up either.
 I added a `pop()` and `push()` to isolate the `noStroke()` I had set for the boxes which seemed to fix my problem.

 ## What I Learned